 - drive around to see some of the biggest estates.

-- Don’t miss the historic Greystone Mansion and Gardens (usually the park is open to the public but currently closed due to the pandemic).
+- Don’t miss the historic Greystone Mansion and Gardens (open to the public, but reservations are required)

 - Take a photo with the Beverly Hills sign located in Beverly Hills Gardens Park.

-- See and enter the lobbies of some of the most famous hotels in Beverly Hills: Beverly Hills Hotels and the Beverly Wilshire
+- See and enter the lobbies of some of the most famous hotels in Beverly Hills: Beverly Hills Hotels and Beverly Wilshire.

 15. Rodeo Drive